 Sam said university employees were then threatened with disciplinary action for reporting the situation to the university police rather than Title IX itself, as university employees are considered mandatory reporters and must report sexual assault, harassment, dating violence and stalking to the Title IX coordinator, according to state law.

 Sam said the Title IX office took over the case, and after a brief investigation, declared the alleged offender innocent.
-Sam said because the office is understaffed and has limited investigative power, an innocent verdict is a common ending to these incidents.
+Because the office is understaffed and has limited investigative power, an innocent verdict is a common ending to these incidents, they said.

 A&M Title IX statistics show there were 527 reports in the 2019–20 academic year and 492 in the 2020–21 academic year.
 That number rose to 1,019 reports in the 2021–22 year.